-Feed during the day, and avoid feeding late in the evening.
+In nature, wild carp tend to eat in the morning and evening, with a lull during the afternoon.
+Ornamental pondfish will eat at almost any time during the day, and will be on the lookout for food if you feed at a regular time.
+It is probably best to feed during the day, when you can see how much the fish are eating, and avoid feeding late in the evening.
 When feeding as a supplement to natural foods in the pond, two or three times a week will be ample.
 In ponds with more fish and fewer plants, daily feeding is in order in the summer, or smaller amounts twice a day. © www.watergardensolutions.co.uk

 Only feed what can be taken by the fish in a couple of minutes.
 Commercial fish foods are concentrated, and if too much is eaten it will pass through the fish only partly digested and then pollute the water.
 If excess food goes uneaten, net it out to avoid pollution and feed less the next time.
 It is very rare to find ponds where fish have problems due to shortage of food, but more common to find fish in distress because the pool has been polluted with excess food.
 Excess food will also make algae problems worse.